King of Kings (1961)

 The film depicts this revolt, which the Romans efficiently and mercilessly suppress.
 It's a great scene showcasing Roman military tactics, although the lack of blood makes the scene somewhat cleaner than it need be.
 It also allows the director to have Barabbas on trial for a very specific act.

 The Barabbas-Judas link is tantalising, but not one provable from scripture.
 Judas' 'surname', Iscariot, means daggerman, perhaps supporting the link.
-He does go onto to betray the a Lord, suggesting a disappointment with his mission, or an attempt to force His hand and restore Jewish independence.
-On the other hand, he was just a greedy thief who would do anything for enough silver.
+He does go onto to betray the Lord, suggesting a disappointment with his mission, or an attempt to force His hand and restore Jewish independence.
+Alternatively, he was just a greedy thief who would do anything for enough silver.